Grafikart/BlogMVC/Yii/docs/help-dev.md

 ### Q: What the heck with root namespace prefix everywhere?
 I thought Yii doesn't use namespaces.

-That's true.
+**A**: That's true.
 It was completely unnecessary to use it, especially because namespaces are used in tests only, but i just was doing everything as if someone would come one day and rewrite half of application keeping other half intact.

+### Q: Why do you call proxies layers?

+**A**: They are not technically proxies.
+However, i remembered word 'proxy' only when i was close to finish my development, so i left everything as is.

 ### Q: I have more questions / i have a suggestion / i want to hug you